-Be sure to check out EyeSwoon who decided to feature this recipe on their gorgeous, award-winning blog!
+Be sure to check out EyeSwoon who decided to interview me and feature this recipe on their gorgeous, award-winning blog!
 Their comments are so flattering and have me swooning, that’s for sure.
 Thank you so much, EyeSwoon!

 1) I didn’t learn to cook until I met my husband, Mike.

-Yep, it’s true.
 My mom used to say I left for college knowing how to boil water.
 In college, I would stock up on ramen noodles and Kraft mac and cheese, so she wasn’t exactly wrong.
 When I met Mike in my late 20’s, he cooked for me on our second date.
 He made asparagus risotto and to this day, he still makes it for me.
 I remember watching him cook in my tiny apartment kitchen and was amazed at how much he enjoyed doing it and how easy he made it look.
-My favorite (besides devouring it) were the smells that filled the room.
-They reminded me of my Mom getting up at 5am to start preparing Thanksgiving dinner and my Dad’s homemade chicken noodle soup simmering on the stove.
 My love for good food has always been there, but Mike got me to see that cooking was not only something I could do, but something I wanted to do.

 2) I started taking pictures with my cell phone and lighting from a window in my apartment.

 I didn’t go to school for photography.
 While I was learning to cook, I started seeing food differently and was drawn to how beautiful the ingredients were.
 I would be in the middle of chopping up scallions and would “see something” in how they were laying on the cutting board.
 I’d move everything into the living room where there was a large window and I would take several pictures with my iPhone.
 It sounds so simple, but I was starting to fall in love with the process of cooking and how beautiful it is.
 Then, my family surprised me with my very first DSLR and I started to teach myself how to use it.